lalrpop/lalrpop/doc/tutorial.md

 ```

 We now have to edit the generated `calculator1/Cargo.toml` file to
 invoke the LALRPOP preprocessor.
-The resulting file should look
+The [resulting file][cargotoml] should look
 something like:

 ```